André Kisase Ngandu: AFDL commander

 As time went on, Kisase became increasingly independent from his foreign sponsors.
 He began to critically address the future implications of foreign influence on the Congolese rebels, making his nationalistic stance clear.
 He wanted to transform the AFDL into a genuine Congolese liberation force instead of a proxy group for other states.
 His stance was strengthened by his frustration at being excluded from military and strategic decisions by the Rwandan officers, something about which he complained to them repeatedly.
 His rhetoric attracted many recruits, a large number of whom were suspicious of the AFDL's foreign supporters, most importantly Rwanda.
 This resulted in the Rwandan government starting to treat him with distrust; in contrast, AFDL spokesman Kabila took the opposite position, generally behaving "subservient" to the Rwandans and thus positioning himself as their favorite.
 At the same time, Kabila began to sideline the three other AFDL leaders, posing as future President of Zaire to their objections.

+When the AFDL and its foreign allies began to push the FAZ back and take territory in eastern Zaire, tensions between Kisase and the Rwandans further worsened.
+He publicly opposed the widespread looting by the RPA.
+On one occasion, he prevented the RPA from taking an electric generator from Goma Airport, arguing that it belonged to the Congolese state; this incident consequently became "famous".
+His speeches also became more and more critical of the Rwandans, with him calling their actions "Tutsi colonialism".